-First impression test (first-click test)
+First impression test/first-click test

 First impression tests help you get insight into users’ initial reactions to a design.
-Run a first impression test as the first step in a longer user research activity in order to determine if participants understand what a design is, who would use it, and what they would use it for.
+Run a first impression test as the first step in a longer user research activity in order to determine if contributors understand what a design is, who would use it, and what they would use it for.
 “Who do you think this is designed for?” is a great question to ask in a first impression test.

-Longitudinal study (Diary study, Multi-touchpoint study)
+Longitudinal study (e.g., diary study, multi-touchpoint study)

-Needs assessment studies allow customers to articulate the gaps in a current service or product they are using or to rank possible features based on how well those features are expected to meet their needs.
+Needs assessment studies allow customers to articulate the gaps in current service or product they are using or to rank possible features based on how well those features are expected to meet their needs.
 Run a needs assessment to discover user needs early in the process of defining your new offerings or features.
 Also, run a needs assessment when you have identified new offerings or features and need feedback from users about how they expect these new offerings or features to work and/or which are the highest priorities.

 Omnichannel studies collect insights from customers across different modes of interaction.
 For example, an omnichannel study may collect insights on the customer’s experience researching and purchasing a product online, checking the status of that purchase on their smartphone, and receiving that product in their home.
-Run omnichannel studies when you have an experience that spans multiple modes of interacting with participants as they accomplish a single goal.
+Run omnichannel studies when you have an experience that spans multiple modes of interacting with contributors as they accomplish a single goal.

-Tree tests help you understand if participants can find content in your design by navigating a text-only version of your content organization.
+Tree tests help you understand if contributors can find content in your design by navigating a text-only version of your content organization.
 Run a tree test when you want to understand if there are problems with your current content organization or after you reorganized content based on a card sort.